Jefferson County OVI Court Process

 3. Trial (If No Plea Deal)

-- Jury vs. Bench Trial: You have the right to a trial by jury or a trial by judge (bench trial).
-In a jury trial, a panel of your peers will decide your guilt or innocence.
-In a bench trial, the judge makes the decision.
-Your attorney will advise you on which option is best for your case.
+- Jury vs. bench trial: You have the right to a jury trial, where a panel of citizens decides your guilt or innocence.
+You can also choose a bench trial, where the judge makes the decision.

-- What Prosecution Must Prove: The prosecution must prove beyond a reasonable doubt that you were operating a vehicle while under the influence of alcohol or drugs.
-This may involve presenting evidence such as breathalyzer results, field sobriety test performance, and witness testimony.
+- What prosecution must prove: The prosecution must prove beyond a reasonable doubt that you were operating a vehicle under the influence of alcohol or drugs.

-- Typical Trial Length: DUI trials can last from one to several days, depending on the complexity of the case.
+- Typical trial length: The length of a DUI trial varies depending on the complexity of the case.

-Penalties for DUI in Jefferson, OH
+Penalties for DUI in Jefferson County, OH

 First Offense